willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ## Acknowledgements
 I am extremely grateful to Mr Allan Calaghan.
 This project would not have been feasible without his help and guidance throughout.

+I would also like to extend my sincere thanks to Chess Programming Wiki for which this project would not have been possible without.

 <div style='page-break-after: always'></div>